Student Code of Conduct

 Disciplinary Violations/Judicial Policies

-• Public Intoxication: observable disruptive behavior resulting from excessive consumption of alcoholic beverages (to be determined by physical observation or BAC test, if available).
+• Public Intoxication: Observable disruptive behavior resulting from excessive consumption of alcoholic beverages (to be determined by physical observation or BAC test, if available).

 • Driving while impaired.